-Our premium true-to-culture seasoning in Al Pastor, Carnitas, and Tinga was chef-curated to bring you bold flavors at home that make you feel like you’re eating the best tacos across regions of Mexico!
+Our premium award winning true-to-culture seasoning in Al Pastor, Carnitas, and Tinga was chef-curated to bring you bold flavors at home that make you feel like you’re eating the best tacos across regions of Mexico!
 Choose from 3-pack, 6-pack, or 12-pack options!

 - Made with fruity ancho and mild guajillo chiles along with earthy achiote, this chef-curated premium seasoning has a smoky flavor with hints of sweet pineapple and tangy citrus.